 My brother hasn’t been in the car with us for twenty minutes when I hear him say something in passing about a spring pea risotto he tried the week before.

 Before I can stop myself, I’m exclaiming, “Risotto?
 I want to make risotto!
 How do you do it?
 Was it hard?”

-Then, to Tim, “Remember our carrot risotto in California?”
+Then I say to Tim, “Remember the carrot risotto we had in California?”

 But then my brother comes to town.